 - Can raise a mother’s stress level

-The mistake most moms make
+The common mistake

 As moms, we want the best for our babies.
 Obviously.
 We’re certainly not breastfeeding for fun.
 So sometimes we get into a martyr mindset of making a sacrifice for the benefit of our precious tyke.
 Once we’re in that mindset, we tend to allow babies to do whatever they want – because, after all, this is our sacrifice.